Jonas S. Chartock, Chief Executive Officer

 Sarah joins Leading Educators from KIPP Houston Public Schools, where she served in several roles, including math and science teacher, grade level chair, and project manager.
 Prior to working at KIPP, Sarah taught in fifth grade math and science in Alief ISD with Teach For America’s 2007 Houston corps.
 Sarah earned her B.A. in Hispanic Language and Literature with a minor concentration in Chemistry from Boston University.
 As SSI Program Manager, Sarah will provide project management as Leading Educators expands SSI service offerings across the country.

-Lauren Mulcahy, National Expansion Project Manager
+Lauren Mulcahy, National Expansion Manager

 Lauren's interest in education began at a young age as a student in New Orleans public schools.
 After receiving a B.A. in English Language and Literature from Smith College in 2004, Lauren returned to her hometown, eventually working as an English teacher in a local charter school.
 In 2008 she left the classroom to pursue a Master's degree in Educational Policy from Brown University.
 She comes to Leading Educators most recently from her post as Academic Director with Bard Early College in New Orleans, where she recruited and supported students and program faculty.
-Lauren currently serves as Leading Educators' National Expansion Project Manager, expanding the reach of the organization nationally.
+Lauren currently serves as Leading Educators' Launch Manager, expanding the reach of the organization nationally.

 Terrance Taylor, Finance Manager